The unrestricted Skyrme-tensor time-dependent Hartree-Fock and its application to the nuclear response from spherical to triaxial nuclei: Results

-\\The information about the SLy5 energy centroids for the different types of calculations are summarized in Table~\ref{Tab4}, together with the percentage of total EWSR correspondingly exhausted.
-They are evaluated in the intervals 17-20 MeV (18-21 MeV for the T44 force), labelled by (I), where the main peak from the J$^2_c$ calculation is located.
+\\The information about the SLy5 centroid energies for the different types of calculations are summarized in Table~\ref{Tab4}, together with the percentage of total EWSR correspondingly exhausted.
+They are evaluated in the intervals 17-20 MeV (18-21 MeV for the T44 force), labelled by (I), where the main peak from the J$^2_{\text{c}}$ calculation is located.
 The information about the transition strength that is left between 20 and 24 MeV (II) is given as well.
 For the calculations including the $\bm S^2$ terms (last two lines), the considered interval is 17-22 (17-23) MeV: the strength is collected in a single bump absorbing more than the 74$\%$ of the total EWSR.
 In all the calculations, a small fraction of strength is concentrated around 10 MeV.
-The total energy centroid amounts to 20.6 MeV (20.8 MeV) for the SLy5 (T44) force.
+The total centroid energy amounts to 20.6 MeV (20.8 MeV) for the SLy5 (T44) force. \\ Studying the spin response is not the aim of this paper, nevertheless we tracked in time the expectation value of the operator $O^{K}_{1^-11}=\sum_i Dg_{1K}(\bm x_i,\omega_i)\tau_z(i)$, where $g_{1K}(\bm x,\omega)=\mathcal{Y}_{1K}(\bm x)|\bm x| \sigma_z(\omega)$.
+This corresponds to